NeuronLinkAI/NeuronLink-CA/README.md

 ### Adding Tools with MCP

-Extend Roo Code with the **Model Context Protocol (MCP)**:
+Extend Neuron Link or Neuron Link code agent, Neuron Link CA with the **Model Context Protocol (MCP)**:

 - “Add a tool that manages AWS EC2 resources.”
 - “Add a tool that queries the company Jira.”
 - “Add a tool that pulls the latest PagerDuty incidents.”

-Roo Code can build and configure new tools autonomously (with your approval) to expand its capabilities instantly.
+Neuron Link or Neuron Link code agent, Neuron Link CA can build and configure new tools autonomously (with your approval) to expand its capabilities instantly.

 ---